Puanga Matariki Events Fund

 It also marks the beginning of the Māori New Year, which traditionally was a time to plant trees, prepare the lands for planting crops and, more importantly, renew links with whānau and friends.

-This fund offers up to $20,000 to support local community groups to create events to be part of Puanga Matariki Festival (27 May to 24 June 2025).
+This fund supports local community groups to create events to be part of Puanga Matariki Festival (27 May to 24 June 2025).

 The events could be activities, performances, programmes or workshops / wānanga, and must be in keeping with the values and principles of the festival: